 Those who filled out the online questionnaire in the U.S.—a sample heavily skewed toward candidates who hire admission consultants to help them apply—said they currently earn annual income of $86,000 for men and $76,000 for women.
 The men expect a 43% increase in their post-MBA pay to $123,000 a year, while the women expect a similar 44% bump to $109,000 (see below).

-The wide-ranging survey sponsored by the Association of International Graduate Admissions Consultants named the top schools that applicants believe got to know them best, how candidates feel about the increasing use of video in MBA admissions, the most desired industry among MBA wannabes, and the interest the latest applicant pool has in entrepreneurship, among other things.
+The wide-ranging survey of business school candidates sponsored by the Association of International Graduate Admissions Consultants named the top schools that applicants believe got to know them best, how candidates feel about the increasing use of video in MBA admissions, the most desired industry among MBA wannabes, and the interest the latest applicant pool has in entrepreneurship, among other things.

 DARTMOUTH AND DUKE AGAIN LEAD SCHOOLS GETTING HIGH MARKS FROM APPLICANTS FOR MBA ADMISSIONS